elventear/quartz-scheduler/readme.txt

 webapp						a directory containing a simple web-app for managing
 							Quartz schedulers.

-lib                   		a directory containing a build of Quartz
+lib                   		a directory which should contain all of the
-                      		(quartz.jar) and which should contain all of the third-party libraries that are needed in order to use all of the features of Quartz.
+                      		third-party libraries that are needed in order to use all of the features of Quartz.
 (Some are not automatically there, but you need to get them